YOUR BONUS CONTENT

 “If you wanted me sweaty, I could be riding you reverse cowboy.
 This is just cruel.”

 Despite it being well after sundown, the stump I claimed as my throne shone brightly.
-Not only did Sebastian radiate like a human glow-stick, his orbs of light travelled along the ground as we walked.
+Not only did Sebastian radiate like a human glow-stick, but orbs of light traveled along the ground as we walked.
 If it had been on flat terrain, I’d have said it was romantic.
 But as I wiped the sweat from my brow, I was convinced he had joined the dark side.

 “It’s not much further.”

 “That’s a lie, and we all know it.”
 Sue me.
 I get cranky when I’m overheating.
 Thankfully, my partner in crime thought my tantrums were ‘precious.’

 He could.
 It wouldn’t be the first time he lifted me up.
 Usually, it was moving me from the couch to the bed.
 I liked how careful he was not to wake me.
 I wouldn’t spoil those moments and tell him I wasn’t out cold.

 “No,” I groaned.
 “I can do it.”

 He had been acting off since the shower.
 There were plenty of times only one of us got off, but he had been more coy than usual.
 Then posing in front of the fireplace?
 He had already won the trophy for Best Boyfriend.
 Was he attempting to level up?

 He reached out, pulling me to my feet.
 He stole a kiss, despite me being a sweaty mess.
 How had he not broken a sweat?
 I needed to find a vat of chemicals to throw myself into.
 I wanted powers.

 Sebastian’s fingers locked with mine, and his bioluminescence spread up my arm.
 We both looked like fireflies.
 It was a new trick he added to his arsenal.
 It did little stopping villains, but it made for a cute trick in the safety of our apartment.